mla/router-right/README.md

     $r->add(entries => '/entries/{year}/{month}');

 defines a route path containing two placeholders, "year" and "month'.
 By default, a placeholder matches any string up to the next forward slash.

 Placeholder names must not begin with a number, nor contain hyphens.

-The default regular expression may be overridden.
+The default match rule may be overridden.
 For example:

     $r->add(entries => '/entries/{year:\d+}/{month:\d+}');

 is the same as above, except it will only match if both the year and month contain only digits.

 The special {.format} placeholder can be used to allow an optional file extension to be added.
 For example:

     $r->add(download => '/dl/{file}{.format}', { controller => 'Download' });
     $r->match('/dl/foo.gz'); # returns { controller => 'Download', file => 'foo', format => 'gz' }